-Alibaba chairman to step down next year
+Alibaba chairman Jack Ma to step down next year

 -

-Alibaba chairman to step down next year
+Alibaba chairman Jack Ma to step down next year

 The founder of e-commerce giant Alibaba has announced he will step down as the company’s chairman next September.

+Jack Ma, 54, became one of China’s most famous entrepreneurs and one of the world’s richest.

+He ranks at number three in the China Rich List, 20 on the billionaires list 2018 and his estimated net worth is £28.4 billion ($36.8 billion) according to Forbes.

-In a letter released by Alibaba, Jack Ma said he will be succeeded by CEO Daniel Zhang, an 11-year veteran of the company.
+In a letter released by Alibaba, Mr Ma said he will be succeeded by CEO Daniel Zhang, an 11-year veteran of the company.

 Mr Ma handed over the CEO post to Zhang in 2013 as part of what he said was a long-planned succession.

 Mr Ma, a former English teacher, founded Alibaba in 1999 in a flat in the eastern city of Hangzhou to connect Chinese exporters with foreign retailers.